zerasul/mdbook_en/5env-config/env-config.md

 [https://github.com/zerasul/genesis-code](https://github.com/zerasul/genesis-code)

-Genesis Code, allows, through a series of commands, to perform different tasks with SGDK; these commands are
+Genesis Code, allows, through a series of commands, to perform different tasks with SGDK; these commands are:

 * Compile Our Game and Build the ROM.
 * Clean the construction files.